ngaskill/liferay-docs/develop/tutorials/articles/mobile-apps-with-liferay-screens/05-creating-android-screenlets.markdown

 to learn how to support your new screenlet from the view you want to use.
 Without any further ado, let the screenlet creation begin!

-## Deciding Your Screenlet's Location [](id=deciding-your-screenlets-location)
+## Determining Your Screenlet's Location [](id=determining-your-screenlets-location)

-You have a couple different options on where to create your screenlet, depending on how you plan on using it.
-If you don't plan to reuse your screenlet in another app, or if you don't want to redistribute it, the best place to create it is in a new package inside your project.
-This way you can reference and access Liferay Screens' core, in addition to all the view sets you've imported.
+You have a couple different options regarding where to create your screenlet, depending on how you plan on using it.
+If you don't plan to reuse your screenlet in another app or you don't want to redistribute it, it's best to create it in a new package inside your project.
+This approach lets you reference and access Liferay Screens's core, in addition to all the view sets you've imported.

 If you want to reuse your screenlet in another app, you need to create it in a new Android application module.
 The steps for creating such a module are